lewagon/dotfiles/04-Front-End/05-Javascript-and-jQuery/Optional-01-Bowling-Calculator/README.md

 ## Background & Objectives

-Let's play bowling!
+Let's go bowling! 🎳

 ## Specs

-Write a function for calculating the score of a 10 pin bowling game.
+Write a function for calculating the score of a Ten-pin bowling game.
 The input for the function is a list of pins knocked down per roll for one player.
 The function should return the player score.